-Remedies are designed to restore or preserve equal access to the University's education program or activity. remedies may include the same described individualized services as "supportive measures"; however, remedies may be disciplinary or punitive and place the burden on the Respondent.
+Remedies are designed to restore or preserve equal access to the University's education program activity. or Such remedies may include the same individualized services described as "supportive measures"; however, remedies may be disciplinary or punitive and place the burden on the Respondent.